niallthomson/tanzu-playground/terraform/tmc/cf-for-k8s/aws/README.md

 - AWS account, with `aws` CLI logged in locally
 - Terraform 0.12 installed
 - [terraform-provider-k14s](https://github.com/k14s/terraform-provider-k14s) installed as a TF plugin
+- `terraform-provider-tmc` installed (NOTE: This provider is currently not publicly available, contact @niallt on VMware Slack for information)
 - DNS set up meeting the appropriate standards ([see here](/terraform/docs/dns.md))

 ## Inputs